Cured Meat: What You Should Know

 It can function as a probiotic food

-The main benefit attributed to cultured meat is that it can function as a probiotic.
+The main benefit attributed to cured meat is that it can function as a probiotic.
 In particular, fermented meat products made from Lactobacillus lactis, Lactobacillus plantarum and Staphilococcus sp.

 As explained in the journal Anales de Pediatría, these bacteria, along with many others, remain alive in the digestive tract after ingestion.
 From here they exert clear health benefits.